undergrad-partner-school

 Books and Supplies

-Another important expense to take into consideration is the estimated price of books and supplies for a college or university.
+The estimated price of books and supplies for a college or university should also be taken into account as another significant expense.
 The cost of books and supplies for full-time students of this school is estimated at about $1,000.

 Boarding

-In 2023, the price of room and board at State University of New York at Oswego was $15,753 per academic year.
-If you only wanted a dorm room, it cost $8,990 for the 2023 academic year.
+At State University of New York at Oswego, the 2024 annual cost of room and board (on campus) was $16,440.
+The cost of a dorm room only at this school in 2024 came to $9,670 for one academic year.
 The estimated expense of room-only (on campus) for commuters not living at home was $9,000.

 Tuition $ 7,070